Why Hollywood isn’t worried about TikTok being banned by Trump

 But when you talk to her reps at WME, the movie is almost beside the point.

-Just, if not more, impressive is her deal with American Eagle, because in the campaign—which was pegged to a virtual “prom” event— the content she appeared in lived across American Eagle’s promotional platforms.
+Just as, if not more, impressive is her deal with American Eagle, because in the campaign—which was pegged to a virtual “prom” event— the content she appeared in lived across American Eagle’s promotional platforms.
 In this way the brand provided yet another showcase for Rae before an audience that went beyond her followers.

 “It was really one of the first deals where we were able to take her off the TikTok platform and able to expose her” somewhere else, says WME’s Devlin.
 Based on the success of the campaign, which drove over a million views to the prom event, Rae then made a much larger ambassador deal with the clothing company.